Kapernikov/skaffold-helm-tutorial/README.md

 # skaffold-helm-tutorial

 This tutorial gives you hands on docker, kubernetes, helm and skaffold experience.
-This is done using a very simple application: vue on the frontend and fastapi pyython on the backend.
+This is done using a very simple application: vue on the frontend and fastapi python on the backend.
 The only functionality is to get the time!

 ## How to work with this tutorial